limeng-1234/limeng-1234.github.io/_pages/about.md

 Project Experience:
 ======

-National Key R&D Program Sub-project: Trustworthy and Explainable Mixed Human-Machine Intelligent Decision-Making and Online Evaluation for Autonomous Driving: I am a key contributor to this project, focusing on the development of explainable autonomous driving decision algorithms.
+### National Key R&D Program Sub-project: Trustworthy and Explainable Mixed Human-Machine Intelligent Decision-Making and Online Evaluation for Autonomous Driving

+I am a key contributor to this project, focusing on the development of explainable autonomous driving decision algorithms.
 I have implemented feature attribution methods based on Shapley values to enhance the credibility of data-driven autonomous driving models.

-National Key R&D Program Sub-project: Key Technologies for Self-Evolving Learning-Based Autonomous Driving Systems: I am actively involved in developing explainable vehicle intention prediction algorithms.
+### National Key R&D Program Sub-project: Key Technologies for Self-Evolving Learning-Based Autonomous Driving Systems

+ I am actively involved in developing explainable vehicle intention prediction algorithms.
 I have proposed a counterfactual model diagnosis approach guided by feature attribution to improve the reliability of data-driven vehicle intention models.
-National Key R&D Program Sub-project: Research on Key Technologies and Platform Development for High Power Density Fuel Cell Engines: As a participant, I was responsible for modeling and designing decoupling controllers for nonlinear fuel cell systems.
+###  National Key R&D Program Sub-project: Research on Key Technologies and Platform Development for High Power Density Fuel Cell Engines

+As a participant, I was responsible for modeling and designing decoupling controllers for nonlinear fuel cell systems.
 I utilized feedback linearization techniques and implemented robust decoupling control for fuel cell air supply systems.
-Dongfeng Motor Corporation Project: Robotaxi Autonomous Vehicle Technology Development: I contributed to the development of autonomous driving system planning and control algorithms, establishing a virtual-real combined testing platform, and conducting real-vehicle experiments.
+### Dongfeng Motor Corporation Project: Robotaxi Autonomous Vehicle Technology Development

+I contributed to the development of autonomous driving system planning and control algorithms, establishing a virtual-real combined testing platform, and conducting real-vehicle experiments.

-Publication Record:
+Publication Record

-Paper Publication:
 ======
-I have published 6 SCI papers and 4 EI papers as the first author, with several others as co-authors.
+I have published 6 SCI papers and 4 EI papers.
 Some notable publications include:

 * "Explaining a Machine-Learning Lane Change Model With Maximum Entropy Shapley Values" in IEEE Transactions on Intelligent Vehicles.
 * "SVCE: Shapley Value Guided Counterfactual Explanation for Machine Learning-Based Autonomous Driving" in IEEE * Transactions on Intelligent Transportation Systems.